Frequently Asked Questions

-Blockchain Ireland is a combined effort of government and Irish based companies to help promote and share information on blockchain, crypto and Web3 in Ireland.
-Our objective is to simplify the Irish blockchain, crypto and Web3 landscape for businesses large and small that are thinking about launching their blockchain-related venture, or expanding their existing business.
+Blockchain Ireland is a combined effort of government and Irish based companies to help promote and share information on blockchain in Ireland.
+Our objective is to simplify the Irish blockchain landscape for businesses large and small that are thinking about launching their blockchain-related venture, or expanding their existing business.

-The Irish Blockchain Expert Group was formed in 2015 with the mission of promoting Ireland as a global centre of excellence for blockchain, crypto and Web3.
+The Irish Blockchain Expert Group was formed in 2016 with the mission of promoting Ireland as a global centre of excellence for blockchain.
 The objectives of the group include:

-In 2018, the Irish Blockchain Expert Group decided to setup the Blockchain Ireland website to provide a ‘living and breathing’ view into the blockchain, crypto and Web3 ecosystem in Ireland and to inform the global public on its capabilities.
+In 2018, the Irish Blockchain Expert Group decided to setup the Blockchain Ireland website to provide a ‘living and breathing’ view into the blockchain ecosystem in Ireland and to inform the global public on its capabilities.

 Both local and multinational companies are investing in blockchain-related developments with local and globally-sourced talent developing capabilities in Ireland.
 The technology and research sector in Ireland is well-developed and the global technology firms are inspirational role-models for the start-up industry.
 The proximity and ‘cluster effect’ of technology firms, international companies, local firms, industry bodies, government institutions and universities is unique in Ireland.

 We strongly believe that Ireland’s offer to the global blockchain ecosystem is unique, as are the offers of other global jurisdictions.
-Rather than viewing other blockchain, crypto and Web3-related national and international groups as competitors, we view them as complementary.
-Some blockchain, crypto and Web3-related ventures and initiatives require only a home jurisdiction with regulatory and tax certainty, whereas other ventures, whether corporate or startup, need an entire business model.
+Rather than viewing other blockchain-related national and international groups as competitors, we view them as complementary.
+Some blockchain-related ventures and initiatives require only a home jurisdiction with regulatory and tax certainty, whereas other ventures, whether corporate or startup, need an entire business model.
 We like to think that Ireland offers the latter.

 Ireland is a global technology hub – nine of the top ten global technology firms and all ten of the top ‘born on the internet’ companies’ operate in Ireland.
-Ireland class home to 7 of the ten largest global crypto exchanges.
 Also, Ireland features a large, highly-skilled and multicultural workforce which makes Ireland a great place to set up multi-functional teams focusing on multiple global regions.
 Ireland’s EU membership means quick and easy access to over 500 million customers, and the 12.5% corporate tax rate combined with government support for innovation and 25% R&D tax credits make Ireland a commercially compelling option as well.

-One of the core objectives of Blockchain Ireland is to inform government policy on legislative and regulatory change.
+One of the core objectives of the Irish Blockchain Expert group is to inform government policy on legislative and regulatory change.
 As such, the make up of our group reflects this objective with participation by government representatives.
-Through our ongoing work, we will continue to engage with policymakers to help inform them as their views evolve on the appropriate regulatory and tax framework for blockchain, crypto and Web3-related activities.
+Through our ongoing work, we will continue to engage with policymakers to help inform them as their views evolve on the appropriate regulatory and tax framework for blockchain-related activities.

-While our participants include those that can help incubate and accelerate blockchain-related businesses in Ireland, Blockchain Ireland is more akin to an industry body rather than a commercial advisor.
+While our participants include those that can help incubate and accelerate blockchain-related businesses in Ireland, the Irish Blockchain Expert Group and the Blockchain Ireland website are reflective of an industry body rather than a commercial advisor.